-Key words: Dexterous manipulation; Robotics; Bioinspired design; Soft and multi-material mechanisms; Skin contact conditions; Tactile sensing and haptics.
+Key words: Dexterous manipulation; Robotics; Bioinspired design; Soft and multi-material mechanisms; Skin contact conditions; Tactile sensing and haptics; Wearables and exoskeletons.

-Robots face a rapidly expanding range of potential applications, including remote exploration, search-and-rescue, surgery and household assistance.
-In many of these cases, the focus of interaction is via the robot’s end-effectors.
-However, current manipulators have limited capabilities in comparison to their biological counterparts.
-Our group is interested in improving robot dexterity through building end-effectors with embodied intelligence and robustness, especially for challenging unstructured environments.
-This includes the design of (1) novel grippers and hands, (2) touch perception for autonomous or teleoperated interventions and (3) bioinspired manipulation strategies.
+Robotic devices face a rapidly expanding range of potential applications, including remote exploration, search-and-rescue, and human and household assistance.
+In many of these cases, dexterous manipulation and hands are at the heart of physical interactions.
+However, current machines have limited capabilities in comparison to their biological counterparts.
+Our group improves robot and human dexterity through building end-effectors and mechanisms with embodied intelligence and robustness, especially for challenging unstructured environments.
+This includes the design of (1) novel grippers, hands and exoskeletons, (2) touch perception for autonomous or teleoperated interventions and (3) bioinspired manipulation strategies.
 This vision includes the advancement of relevant design analysis tools and the validation of concepts by applying technologies in the field.